saidake/simi/README.md

 Simi is an educational project focused on practical experience in building and managing modular applications.
 It features various modules, each serving a unique purpose, enabling exploration of core programming concepts, application architecture, and integration techniques.
 # Directory Structure
 [Back to Top](#table-of-contents)
+##  ALGORITHMS.md
+This markdown file contains solutions to various algorithm problems, each with detailed comments, explanations, and illustrative diagrams.
+For more information, check out the [Algorithms README](ALGORITHMS.md).
 ## AAA
 A resource directory containing startup configuration files needed by other modules.
 ## scripts